dynverse/dynbenchmark/scripts/02-metrics/README.md

 | 3   | [📄`clustering.R`](01-metric_characterisation/03-clustering.R)   | Characterisation of the F1<sub>branches</sub> and F1<sub>milestones</sub>  |
 | 4   | [📄`featureimp.R`](01-metric_characterisation/04-featureimp.R)   | Characterisation of the cor<sub>features</sub> and wcor<sub>features</sub> |

+The results of this experiment are available [here](https://github.com/dynverse/dynbenchmark_results/tree/master/02-metrics/01-metric_characterisation)

 ## [Metric conformity](02-metric_conformity)

 Differences between two datasets should be reflected in certain changes in the metrics.
 This can be formalised in a set of rules, for example: